planetruby/quiz/011/README.md

 Post your code snippets on the "official" Ruby Quiz Channel, that is, the [ruby-talk mailing list](https://rubytalk.org).

-Happy hacking and blockchain contract bytecode assembling & disassembling with Ruby.
+Happy opscode hacking and blockchain contract bytecode assembling & disassembling with Ruby.